RightDataUSA

 • MI-10 (James) James won.

 Republicans need to find some pickups and limit their losses in order to maintain House control.
 We will update this commentary as more districts are called.
-At the moment, Decision Desk HQ is predicting a net loss of only 3 seats for the Republicans which, if true (and their forecast is just a guess at this point) means that Republicans will maintain control by the narrowest possible margin: 218-217.
+At the moment, Decision Desk (DD) is predicting a net loss of only 3 seats for the Republicans which, if true (and their forecast is just a guess at this point) means that Republicans will maintain control by the narrowest possible margin: 218-217.

 Tags: